robinrodricks/FluentListView/README.md

 How do I show a menu when the user right clicks on the FluentListView?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-If you want to show the same menu, regardless of where the user clicks, you can simply assign that menu to the ContextMenuStrip property of the FluentListView (this is standard .NET, nothing specific to an FluentListView).
+If you want to show the same menu, regardless of where the user clicks, you can simply assign that menu to the ContextMenuStrip property of the FluentListView (this is standard .NET, nothing specific to a FluentListView).

 If you want to show a context menu specific to the object clicked, you can listen for CellRightClick events:
 ```